 Our commitment to employee safety is continuously growing on a daily basis.
 We understand that the success of our company relies on the completion of our contractual obligations without interruption and/or delay.
-Safety plays a major role in accomplishing our goal of continued success with employee safety being key.
+Employee safety plays a major role in accomplishing this goal.

-The David H. Martin Excavating, Inc. Safety Field Technician visits our project sites to establish and maintain a highly visible presence within the Company.
-It is the Safety Field Technician’s responsibility to visit each major project site to verify that the safety program is properly addressing the hazards that are generated during the course of construction.
-Projects under construction are audited for properly planned safety procedures during particularly hazardous stages of the project such as excavations, fall protection or confined space entry.
+The David H. Martin Excavating, Inc. Safety Technician visits our project sites to establish and maintain a highly visible presence within the company.
+It is the Safety Technician’s responsibility to visit each major project site to verify that the safety program is properly addressing the hazards that are generated during the course of construction.
+Projects under construction are audited for properly planned safety procedures during particularly hazardous stages of the project such as excavations, fall protection, or confined-space entry.

-Our training programs consist of a wide-variety of courses.
-All personnel receive at a minimum the necessary training as required by OSHA which could include the OSHA 10 Hour Construction Course and/or the OSHA 30 Hour Construction Course.
-Other training courses given to our employees includes Fall Protection, Safe Rigging Practices, Certified Flagger, Lock-Out Tag-Out Training, Safe Trenching and Excavation programs, MSHA Training, Fall Protection and Respirator Protection programs.
+Our training programs consist of a wide variety of courses.
+All personnel receive at minimum the necessary training as required by OSHA which could include the OSHA 10 Hour Construction Course and/or the OSHA 30 Hour Construction Course.
+Other training courses given to our employees include Fall Protection, Safe Rigging Practices, Certified Flagger Training, Lock-Out Tag-Out Training, Safe Trenching and Excavation Practices, MSHA Training, Fall Protection, and Respirator Protection programs.
 Also, supervisors are certified in First Aid and CPR.
-We also strive to exceed the minimum requirements by requiring participation of mandatory training programs not required by state or federal regulations.
-Our commitment to safety is promoted by management, our Safety Committee, supervisors and foremost our employees
+We strive to exceed the minimum requirements by requiring participation of mandatory training programs not required by state or federal regulations.
+Our commitment to safety is driven by management, our Safety Committee, supervisors, and above all, our employees.

 A Safety Committee was formed to provide checks for our program.
 The committee constantly reviews policies and procedures to ensure their effectiveness.
 The committee further acts as a liaison between field employees and management.
-The committee addresses issues raised by employees to management while making recommendations.
+The committee addresses issues raised by employees to management while making also making its own recommendations.

-To further manage our safety program, we have instituted several continuing education and training programs which include “The Tool Box Talks”.
+To further manage our safety program, we have instituted several continuing education and training programs which include “The Tool Box Talks.”
 This program consists of a weekly newsletter issued to each supervisor.
-Contained in this newsletter are various topics for weekly safety training which is generated by the company Safety Department.
+Contained in this newsletter are various topics for weekly safety training which has been generated by the DHM’s Safety Department.
 This program is mandatory for all employees and verified by attendance sheets.